07 May The Slow Fashion Innovation Program

-You will work in teams and will receive advice and mentoring from experts in the fields of marketing, business, finances, intellectual property protection and other areas.
+You will work alone or in teams, as you prefer, and will receive advice and mentoring from experts in the fields of marketing, business, finances, intellectual property protection, and other areas.
 The goal is to create fashion collections in collaboration.
 Students will have access to all the guidance they need and additional exclusive materials.

 What is included?

-- 10 lectures on different topics, with speakers from different areas such as finance, design, marketing, contracts, investments, crowdfunding, intellectual property, and others (face to face in Lisbon or in Livestream for those who are not here at the moment);
+- 10 lectures on different topics, with speakers from different areas such as finance, design, marketing, contracts, investments, crowdfunding, intellectual property, and others (face to face in Lisbon or online);

-- At least 5 working meetings with mentorship (it can be online or in person depending of the topic);
+- at least 5 working meetings with mentorship (it can be online or in person depending on the topic);

 - access to a closed platform (if more than 10 participants) or Facebook group (if less than 10) where the exclusive work plan and daily material will be posted for consultation and completion of the tasks;